Therapies for Rare & Ultra-Rare Neuromuscular Diseases

 How is DMD and BMD acquired?
 DMD and BMD are genetic conditions that have an X-linked recessive inheritance pattern, meaning that the mutated dystrophin gene will always occur on the X-chromosome and all copies of the gene must be mutated for a person to have these disorders.
 This leads to predominantly males being affected by the conditions as females will nearly always have at least one functional copy of the dystrophin gene.
 DMD and BMD can be passed down from parent to child or can occur through a random mutation of the dystrophin gene.

 What are some symptoms of DMD and BMD?
 Though DMD is progressive, early symptoms can be seen at only a few years of age.
 Early signs include difficulty going up stairs or standing up, facial weakness, delayed speech or language development, and leg pain.
 As the disease progresses, most experience decreases in cardiac and lung function.
 The overall symptom of DMD is muscle weakness and eventually loss of muscle function, though this can manifest in a variety of ways and have impacts outside of muscle function.
-Symptoms of BMD begin later than DMD, usually in the teens to late twenties.
+Symptoms of BMD sometimes begin later than in DMD, and these symptoms often are of similar severity to DMD.
 These signs include cramping and fatigue when exercising.
 Over time, patients will experience muscle breakdown in the hips, pelvis, thighs, and shoulders as well as decreased cardiac function.
 BMD progresses slower than DMD but patients often use a wheelchair or other mobility aids as the disease advances.

 What is CRD doing to treat DMD and BMD?
 In partnership with labs in the United States and Canada, including Yale School of Medicine and SickKids Hospital, CRD is developing gene editing therapies using CRISPR technology to treat multiple different mutations of the dystrophin gene that manifest in DMD and BMD.